Pearls Before Swine by Stephan Pastis for February 01, 2015

 45. Dicktracy silhouetteed

-Spade Jr. about 9 years ago
+Spade Jr. almost 10 years ago

 Goat is right on!
 It’s not about sports, it’s about money, and has been for about the last 40 years, perhaps more.
 If the salaries were lower, and tickets were actually cheap to get into pro sporting events, I’ll bet the crowds and the interest would actually go down.
 It’s big business entertainment—pro wresting in a different format.